 But the job doesn’t end after deployment.
 AI systems can degrade over time as new data comes in.
 That’s why an AI developer should be familiar with these monitoring techniques:

 The AI development market underwent a significant shift with the public release of generative models.
 And it created a demand for a new set of AI developer skills focused on customizing and building applications on top of these large foundation models.
-Let’s take a further look.
+In 2026, that list now covers tool use, AI agents, MCPs (Model Context Protocol), and the broader agentic AI stack that lets models act on the outside world.
+Let’s take a look.

 Not long ago, building a useful AI model required a team of researchers and months of training.
 Today, AI developers can use pre-trained generative AI models via an API and integrate them into business applications.